 What is FAIR?

-The Factor Analysis of Information Risk (FAIR) is a framework for understanding, analyzing, and quantifying information risk in financial terms.
+Factor Analysis of Information Risk (FAIR) is the go-to standard for quantitative risk analysis.
+FAIR provides a framework for understanding, analyzing, and quantifying information risk in financial terms.

 Organizations can expect the following benefits by adopting a FAIR based approach: